Resurfaced clip of Anthony Bourdain sparks debate about treatment of ‘maids’

 “I enjoy throwing my clothes into the washer and removing them to the dryer,” Bourdain said.
 “It’s a process that makes you feel very satisfied with yourself.”

-He went on to make a joke about the three people being too reliant on domestic service workers.
+He went on to make a joke about the people in the country being too reliant on domestic service workers.

 “It’s like bourgeois, man.
 You’re living off the labour of a repressed underclass,” he joked, prompting some laughter from the people at the table.

-As of 27 September, the clip has more than 4.5 million views, with Twitter users in the comments calling Bourdain and his peers out for their privilege.
-Viewers also claimed that they were speaking about domestic service workers in a rude manner.
+As of 27 September, the clip has more than 4.5 million views, with Twitter users in the comments applauding Bourdain for mocking his peers’ reliance on domestic help.

-“They’re not self aware at all.
-Having a maid is a class status in and of itself.
-They were humble-bragging,” one wrote.
+“No one can call people out right to their faces quite like Anthony Bourdain,” one person wrote.

-“Having a maid is a sign of middle-upper class wealth and privileged kids and aunties would love nothing better than to remind the poors that their ‘maid’ can do this, or that, or said this, or that.
-To, you know, brag,” a second person wrote.
+“I dunno man, Bourdain was still speaking facts,” another added.
+“I’m from the Philippines, and even though I don’t have any family members who work as househelp in SG, I know full well about the conditions of my countrymen there and he was pretty upfront about it.”

-One person also questioned if “having a maid is really that bad if you pay them well,” while another agreed with Bourdain, noting that they’re from Singapore and that they “don’t have any family members who work as househelp”.
+Someone else praised Bourdain for calling the Singapore locals out for “humble-bragging” about having maids.

-In one response, a Twitter user shared screenshots from a Singapore-based aid agency’s, Best Housekeeper, website, which describes domestic service workers based on their race.
+In one response, a Twitter user shared screenshots from a Singapore-based aid agency’s website, which describes domestic service workers based on their race.

 “Government-accredited placement agency invites you to select a race of servants!” the tweet reads.
 “Look out for ‘prideful’ Filipinos.
 Consider the ‘innate characteristics’ of the ‘submissive’ Indonesians, or the Mizoram who have ‘more endurance than the other races.’”

-Along with describing helpers’ personalities, the site also lists the different rates worked can be paid based on their nationalities, such as $550-$700 for Indonesians and $450-$570 for a maid who is Mizoram, a “race found in Myanmar and India”.
+In addition to describing foreign domestic workers by their alleged personalities, the site also lists the different rates workers can be paid based on their nationalities, such as $550-$700 for Indonesians and $450-$570 for a maid who is Mizoram, a “race found in Myanmar and India”.

-In response to the Twitter post, multiple people criticised the agency, one of them writing: “Something tells me these people treat their pets better than actual human beings,” while another wrote: “I cant believe what I’m reading here.”
+In response to the Twitter post, multiple people criticised the agency and the country’s view and treatment of foreign domestic workers.
+“I can’t believe what I’m reading here,” one person wrote.

 Recent research has continued to reveal the value of the domestic service industry in Singapore.
 According to a 2019 report done by Experian, a multinational consumer reporting company, migrant domestic workers (MDW) contributed SGD$11.1 billion in 2018, which is equivalent to 2.4 per cent of Singapore’s GDP.

-As explained in the Ministry of Manpower‘s (MOM), a Singapore Government agency website, employer’s guidelines for MDWs, there are different essentials for creating a “positive relationship” between worker and employer.
-For example, domestic workers are offered rest days, contracts and safety agreements, and guidelines to their salary.
+As noted on the Ministry of Manpower (MOM), a Singapore Government agency website, employer’s guidelines for MDWs include rest days, contracts and safety agreements, and guidelines to their salary.

-However, as noted by the MOM, domestic workers are not included in The Employment Act, which is Singapore’s main law that regulars hourly, daily, and monthly pay.
+However, as noted by the MOM, domestic workers are not included in The Employment Act, which is Singapore’s main law that regulates hourly, daily, and monthly pay.
+This act “provides for the basic terms and conditions at work for employees” and covers workers who are full-time, part-time, contract, and hired temporarily.
+In addition to foreign dosmestic workers, seafarers and statutory board employeee or civil servants are not covered by the act.

 Register for free to continue reading